 - Percent of diverse suppliers in total supply base.

 To advance our supplier diversity program, the procurement department maintains relationships with the Women’s Business Enterprise National Council (WBENC), National Minority Supplier Development Council (NMSDC) and Carolinas-Virginia Minority Supplier Development Council (CVMSDC).
 In 2016, we expanded our partnership with the WBENC and participated in several conferences to seek out Women and Minority Business Enterprises (WMBE).

-In 2017, the Supplier Diversity Team plans to advance supplier diversity programs through several initiatives, including:
+The Supplier Diversity Team plans to advance supplier diversity programs through several initiatives, including:

 - Developing relationships with the National Veteran Owned Business Association and the United States Hispanic Chamber of Commerce;

 - Growing and developing the number of certified diverse suppliers;